-The South Georgia Association is inviting nominations for the award of the Morag Husband Campbell medal for the fourth year.
+The South Georgia Association is inviting nominations for the award of the Morag Husband Campbell medal for the sixth year.

 The Medal has been made possible by a generous bequest from a long-standing and enthusiastic supporter of the Association, Miss Morag Husband Campbell.